SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 (This patch is a work in progress.
 More changes will be added in the future.)

 Changes:
- - Reimu overall damage output is decreased
+ - Reimu overall damage is decreased
  - Reimu skill requires more meter to use and range for erasing bullets is decreased
  - Reimu Ex bullet speed/acceleration is decreased and higher levels have reduced bullet size
  - Reimu spell card bullet speed and acceleration is decreased
  - Marisa C1 damage is decreased
- - Sanae unfocused/focus shot and C1 damage output increased
+ - Sanae unfocused/focus shot and C1 damage increased
  - Sanae Ex attack covers more of screen at higher levels
  - Ran non spell fires more bullets
  - Chen does not remain on screen when boss leaves during spawn
- - Aunn overall damage output is increased
+ - Aunn overall damage is increased
  - Aunn spell card bullets have increased speed/density and cannot be erased
  - Aunn spell card lasers are longer and travel at a sharper angle
  - Aunn Ex attack spawns more enemies and have altered movement paths
  - Aunn Ex can only be destroyed with bombs
- - Nazrin overall damage output is increased
+ - Nazrin overall damage is increased
  - Nazrin scope speed is increased
  - Nazrin Ex have no collision for first 30 frames after spawning
  - Nazrin non spell bullets are faster and stay on screen longer
  - Nazrin spell card bullets are faster and more dense
  - Seiran can shoot while performing her skill
- - Rin overall damage output is increased
+ - Rin overall damage is increased
  - Rin Ex vengeful spirit bullets are slower and fire less often
  - Rin Ex vengeful spirits have smaller collision
  - Rin Ex vengeful spirits spawn rate is adjusted
- - Tsukasa overall damage output is increased
+ - Tsukasa overall damage is increased
  - Tsukasa Ex attack shoots more bullets that get less dense and origin is higher
  - Tsukasa Ex tube speed and spawn rate is adjusted
  - Mamizou C1 damage is increased
  - Mamizou skill and Ex attack require less meter to use
  - Yachie skill deals less damage and range is decreased
  - Yachie Ex otter spirit health is increased, shoot less bullets, and spawn rate is adjusted
- - Saki overall damage output is increased
+ - Saki overall damage is increased
  - Saki Ex wolf spirit health is increased, shoot less bullets, and spawn rate is adjusted
  - Saki spell card laser are longer and shoot faster
  - Yuuma unfocused/focus shot damage is increased